Skip to content

 -workers int Number of workers to run (default 1)

-Run API and workers in a single process:
+API and workers in a single process — simplest, fine up to moderate campaign volume:

 Terminal window